huangsam/ultimate-python/README.md

 [Celery](https://github.com/celery/celery) and
 [Full Stack Python](https://github.com/mattmakai/fullstackpython.com).
-I look forward to seeing more people learn Python and pursue their passions through it. :mortar_board:
+I look forward to seeing more people learn Python and pursue their passions through it. 🎓

 ## Goals

 Here are the primary goals of creating this guide:

-:trophy: **Serve as a resource** for Python newcomers who prefer to learn hands-on.
+🏆 **Serve as a resource** for Python newcomers who prefer to learn hands-on.
 This repository has a collection of standalone modules which can be run in an IDE like [PyCharm](https://www.jetbrains.com/pycharm/) and in the browser like [Replit](https://replit.com/languages/python3).
 Even a plain old terminal will work